Preface

 What are the rules for dredge and fill?

 CWA requires separate permits for the discharge of dredge and fill material into navigable waters or wetlands.
-Dredge and fill permits are issued by ACE, but EPA has veto power over ACE-issued permits.
+Dredge and fill permits are issued by USACE, but EPA has veto power over USACE-issued permits.

 What are the rules for oil and hazardous substances?

-CWA also prohibits discharges of oil or specified hazardous substances.
-It further requires that all spills be reported immediately if the amount spilled is greater than the individual "reportable quantities" that EPA has specified for each of around 300 designated "hazardous substances."
-Reporting spills quickly to the Emergency Superfund Branch (see FE615, Appendix, for telephone numbers) insulates the offender from criminal prosecution but not from civil liability.
+CWA also prohibits discharges of oil or specified hazardous substances (Section 311).
+It further requires that all spills be reported immediately if the amount spilled exceeds the individual "reportable quantities" that EPA has specified for each of around 300 designated "hazardous substances."
+Reporting spills quickly to the Emergency Superfund Branch (see FE615, Appendix, for telephone numbers) insulates the offender from criminal prosecution, not civil liability.
 The CWA also provides for the development of a National Contingency Plan to efficiently remove spills.

 What are the rules for other sources of pollution?

-The CWA addresses nonpoint sources in Section 319(h) by proving funds to designated state agencies to implement approved nonpoint source management programs.
+The CWA addresses nonpoint sources by providing funds to designated state agencies to implement approved nonpoint source management programs (Section 319).
 Examples of fundable projects include demonstration and evaluation of Best Management Practices (BMPs), nonpoint pollution reduction measures in priority watersheds, groundwater protection from nonpoint sources, and public education programs on nonpoint source management.

 What are the rules under TMDL?

 The Impaired Waters and Total Maximum Daily Load (TMDL) Program of the CWA is a two-step process to restore and protect water quality.
-First, states are required to develop a list of impaired waters.
-These are water bodies that are not meeting water quality standards based on collected monitoring data.
+First, states are required to establish water quality standards and develop a list of impaired waters.
+These waterbodies do not meet water quality standards based on collected monitoring data and, as such, are considered “impaired.”
 States are required to update and resubmit their impaired waters list every two years.

 Second, states must establish priority rankings for waters on the impaired lists and develop TMDLs for these waters.
-A TMDL is a calculation of the maximum amount of a pollutant that can be present in a water body and still meet water quality standards.
-TMDL plans also identify pollution caps for various sources, and propose a set of measures that those contributing to the water pollution should take to restore the water body to meet water quality standards.
+A TMDL is a calculation of the maximum amount of a pollutant that can be present in a waterbody and still meet water quality standards.
+Within the TMDL the state allocates this loading capacity among the various point sources and non-point sources.

 Who enforces CWA?